MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 - **A file is opened from an unsafe location** By default, unsafe locations include the user's Temporary Internet Files folder and the downloaded program files folder.
 You can also use Group Policy settings to designate other unsafe locations.

 In some cases, Protected View is bypassed even if one or more of the previously listed conditions are met.
-Specifically, files do not open in Protected View if any of the following is true:
+Specifically, files open outside of Protected View these cases:

 - A file is opened from a trusted location.